beatobongco/TIL/day_notes/2017-5-8_Interview_(revised).md

 * Added X factor trait.
 * Technical proficiency is now rated by Marte via the code board.
 * There are 2 questions per trait, first is based on real life experiences and next is hypothetical situation.
 Hypothetical question will only be used when they don't have a relevant story to share.
+* If you're a candidate and you're reading this, that's a good sign. :) Just be honest.
+See you in the interview!

 # Introduction